 Push the ON/OFF button.
-The CRUISE indicator in the instrument cluster will illuminate.
+The Cruise Indicator Light in the instrument cluster will illuminate.
 To turn the system OFF, push the ON/OFF button a second time.
-The CRUISE indicator will turn off.
+The Cruise Indicator Light will turn off.
 The system should be turned OFF when not in use.

-Leaving the Speed Control system on when not in use is dangerous.
+Leaving the Electronic Speed Control System on when not in use is dangerous.
 You could accidentally set the system or cause it to go faster than you want.
 You could lose control and have an accident.
 Always leave the system OFF when you are not using it.